vinay-keshava/golang/README.md

 # Declaration
  var name type= expression

-either the type or the expression is igmored
+either the type or the expression is ignored

 # Short Variable Declaration
 name:=expression  -> mainly used for local variables;